 I’ve been meaning to write about another WordPress site I started following a few weeks ago.
-“Wanderlusties” publishes one gorgeous view a day from locations all over the world.
-Many of these, such as today’s post — the “Literary Waterfall” above — have been a wonderful source of inspiration to me.
-This scene would be a perfect subject for collage; I can envision doing a whole series based on this one image.
+“Wanderlusties” publishes one gorgeous view a day from locations all over the world, a wonderful source of inspiration for artists.
+The “Literary Waterfall” above would be a perfect subject for collage; I can envision doing a whole series based on this one image.

 Here are just a few more of their recent posts that I found particularly inspiring:

 Some of the images posted on Wanderlusties reflect the unfortunate trend in contemporary photography toward super-saturation, especially in landscape or scenic photography.
 As if nature weren’t beautiful enough as it is!
-That’s only partly a curatorial choice by the blog’s creator.
-It’s so easy to choose the “vivid colors” setting on on a camera or push up the saturation just a little (or a lot!) in post-processing, that it can be hard to find decent images in natural light.
+In fairness, that’s not necessarily a curatorial choice by the blog’s creator.
+So many contemporary photographers, amateur and professional alike, yield to the easily satisfied urge to push up the saturation just a little (or a lot!), that it can be hard to find decent images in natural light.
 As a matter of taste, I prefer those that are less manipulated or at least more subtly done.

 It’s also a disappointment that the owner Wanderlusties has opted not to allow any conversation about the images or to tell us anything about himself or herself.
-Still, they haven’t failed to post a new image every day for as long as I’ve been following them, so kudos for reliability and perseverance.
+On the other hand, they get kudos for reliability and perseverance, posting multiple times a week with few interruptions.
 There’s a wide range of photography, from nature wonders to quaint village streets and inventive garden features (such as the spiral staircase above or a piano waterfall in Philadelphia, Pennsylvania.
 I recommend this site to visual artists looking for inspiration or anyone who’d like daily dose of color and beauty in their lives.